1538 Terracina Circle, Manteca, CA 95336

-To design, implement, and deploy systems that host billions of unstructured or loosely-structured records and that support millions of users.
+To design, implement, and deploy systems that host trillions of unstructured or loosely-structured records and that support millions of users.

-To go beyond the neural network framework I've developed, become proficient with the latest machine-learning frameworks, such as Tensorflow and Pytorch, with the ultimate goal of being able to easily develop neural networks that can paint, make music, write original text, and navigate the world.
+To go beyond the neural network framework I've developed and become proficient with the latest machine-learning frameworks, such as Flux, TensorFlow/Keras, and PyTorch, with the ultimate goal of being able to easily develop neural networks that can paint, make music, write original text, and navigate the world.
 I'd love to be attached, in any way, to the team that ultimately develops the first system to pass the Turing Test.

 - Common Lisp

 - XQuery and XPath

 - Many others in the distant past, including C, C++, TCL, and Scheme

 - Linux (Ubuntu, Kubuntu, Mint, Red Hat, Debian, Mandrake, SuSE, and many more)